Money may earn a commission when you click on the products and services below. Opinions are our own,

 • Dedicated meal plans with pre-selected dishes

-• Menu search filters like “gluten-free,””carb conscious,” “dairy-free” and “diabetes-friendly”
+• Menu search filters for dietary preferences like “gluten-free,” “carb-conscious,” “dairy-free,” and “diabetes-friendly.”

-• Options to substitute protein for plant-based meat alternatives
+• Options to substitute protein with plant-based meat alternatives

 Available time

 Think about how much time you can spare for cooking the meal kits.
-The kits take care of the prep, but if you prefer not to cook at all, ready-to-eat meal delivery services are a better option.
-You can also look for meal kit companies that offer fast and easy-to-cook dishes, such as skillet or oven-ready meals.
+The kits take care of the prep, but ready-to-eat meal delivery services are a better option if you prefer not to cook at all.
+Look for meal kits with fast and easy-to-cook options like skillet or oven-ready meals if you want a convenient cooking experience.

 Household size

-The meal kit companies reviewed offered servings for at least two people.
-Those who live alone will have leftovers, which can be a good thing if you plan on splitting the meals into lunch and dinner.
+The meal kit companies reviewed offer servings for at least two people.
+For individuals living alone, this means there will be leftovers, which can be good if you plan to split the meals into lunch and dinner.

 If you’d rather have a single serving, companies that sell ready-to-eat meals may serve you best.
 Families and large households should look for companies that offer more servings and a varied menu that includes kid-friendly meals.